benoitc/gunicorn/docs/source/settings.rst

 * ``--proxy-allow-from``
 * ``127.0.0.1``

-Front-end's IPs from which allowed accept proxy requests (comma separate).
+Front-end's IP addresses or networks from which allowed accept proxy requests (comma separate).

 Set to ``*`` to disable checking of Front-end IPs (useful for setups where you don't know in advance the IP address of Front-end, but